Paris Convention for the Protection of Industrial Property

-The Paris Convention for the Protection of Industrial Property, signed in Paris, France, on 20 March 1883, was one of the first intellectual property treaties.
+The Paris Convention for the Protection of Industrial Property, signed in Paris, France, on 20 March 1883, is one of the first intellectual property treaties.
 It established a Union for the protection of industrial property.
-The convention is currently still in force.
-The substantive provisions of the Convention fall into three main categories: national treatment, priority right and common rules.
+The convention is in force, with the substantive provisions of the Convention falling into three main categories: national treatment, priority right and common rules.

 Contents

 National treatment

 According to Articles 2 and 3 of this treaty, juristic and natural persons who are either national of or domiciled in a state party to the Convention shall, as regards the protection of industrial property, enjoy in all the other countries of the Union, the advantages that their respective laws grant to nationals.

 In other words, when an applicant files an application for a patent or a trademark in a foreign country member of the Union, the application receives the same treatment as if it came from a national of this foreign country.
 Furthermore, if the intellectual property right is granted (e.g. if the applicant becomes owners of a patent or of a registered trademark), the owner benefits from the same protections and the same legal remedy against any infringement as if the owner was a national owner of this right.